Informfully/Documentation/docs/source/experiment.rst

 Dataset Example
 ---------------

-Visit the `Informfully Datasets Repository <https://github.com/Informfully/Datasets>`_ for getting access to the data and please see the `relevant database documentation <https://informfully.readthedocs.io/en/latest/database.html>`_ for the technical documentation of all collections.
+Visit the `Informfully Datasets Repository <https://github.com/Informfully/Datasets>`_ for getting access to the data, and please see the `relevant database documentation <https://informfully.readthedocs.io/en/latest/database.html>`_ for the technical documentation of all collections.
 Below, you find a quick overview of the dataset listing A) daily active users, B) daily interactions, C) topic overview, and D) word length distribution of news articles (referenced via URLs only).

 .. image:: img/database_screenshots/statistics_plot.png